 Newly Transferred and Mature Citrus Trees

 For the first three years of newly planted trees it is recommended to fertilize from late February thru the first of October about every 6 weeks to establish a larger, fuller canopy on your citrus tree.
 (Note: slow release fertilizers will be less often, follow label directions.)
 Spread fertilizers evenly under canopy.
 Granular fertilizers can burn tree roots and cause issues if used to heavily.
 It is recommended to use a slow release fertilizer high in nitrogen and potassium as that is what newly transplanted and established trees look for most.
 Citrus trees are heavy feeders and can benefit from 3-4 slow release feedings throughout the suggested fertilizing months above.
-Along with fertilizing with a product such as an 18-5-10 Control Release consider additional applications of Essential Micronutrient Nutritionals as their label directions suggest.
+Along with fertilizing with a granule fertilizer consider additional applications of essential elements as well.
+Just follow their label directions when applying.

 Balanced nutrition of plants should be a high priority management objective for every citrus grower.
 Plants require a balanced nutrition program formulated to provide specific needs for maintenance and for expected production performance.
 Properly nourished fruit trees or plants grow stronger, produce more consistently, have better disease resistance, and are more tolerant to stresses.
 Source: Plant Nutrients for Citrus Trees an IFAS published document #SL 200.
 First printed: January 2003.
 Reviewed February 2009.